 Our experiments presented in the previous section show that external interference is the main culprit in causing high error rates at RSSI values above the receiver sensitivity.
 How does this compare with the conclusions from existing literature on measurements in this domain?
 The main measurement study available on outdoor mesh networks, which is widely cited, is the Roofnet study [6].
-Hence it is imperative that we look at this in depth.
+Hence, it is imperative that we look at this in depth.

-The authors in [6] make the following observations (among others).
-(1) Packet loss cannot always be attributed to low SNR; there are several cases where the loss rate is high even at high SNR (Fig. 14, 15 in [6]).
-(2) There is no correlation between the number of lost packets and the number of foreign (interference) packets (Fig. 18 in [6]).
-(3) Introducing delay spread causes high loss rates (Fig. 19 in [6]).
-(4) Prior measurements in urban environments have reported delay spreads of over $1\mu s$ [21], [22], which is well beyond the tolerance limits of the 802.11b receiver [23].
+The authors in [6] make the following observations (among others): 1) Packet loss cannot always be attributed to low SNR; there are several cases where the loss rate is high even at high SNR [6, Figs. 14 and 15].
+2) There is no correlation between the number of lost packets and the number of foreign (interference) packets [6, Fig. 18].
+3) Introducing delay spread causes high loss rates [6, Fig. 19].
+4) Prior measurements in urban environments have reported delay spreads of over 1 μ s [24], [25], which is well beyond the tolerance limits of the 802.11b receiver [26].

-Based on the above observations, Roofnet suggests that, since external interference does not seem to be a factor, multipath induced delay spread in excess of $1\mu s$ is the cause of high loss rates at high SNR.
+Based on the above observations, Roofnet suggests that, since external interference does not seem to be a factor, multipath-induced delay spread in excess of 1 μ s is the cause of high loss rates at high SNR.
 This is contrary to our conclusion.
-On the surface it appears that this is because of the different experimental environments: dense urban versus rural/campus.
+On the surface it appears that this is because of the different experimental environments, dense urban versus rural/campus.
 That is, while the study in [6] has encountered significant multipath, our measurements have not.
 However, on a closer examination of the Roofnet data, we have observed strong evidence to the contrary.

-We have looked at the data reported in [6], available from [14].
+We have looked at the data reported in [6], available from [15].
 A strange pattern we observed was that the noise floor measurements in this data were not only much higher than ours in many cases, but also showed significant variation across the various packets.

-Now, the noise, or silence level as reported by the card, for a particular received packet, is the energy level as measured before the packet reception began.
-So irrespective of the presence or absence of multipath, the noise level should remain more or less constant for the various packets.
+Now, the noise, or silence level as reported by the card, for a particular received packet is the energy level as measured before the packet reception began.
+So, irrespective of the presence or absence of multipath, the noise level should remain more or less constant for the various packets.
 This is what we observe in the data we collected in FRACTEL.
-Most packets show a noise level of -94dBm or -95dBm.
+Most packets show a noise level of -94 or -95 dBm.

-To show how the Roofnet data shows very different behaviour, we choose the subset of the transmitter-receiver pairs where the average RSSI was over -77dBm at the 11 Mbps data rate (well above the measured card sensitivity of -81dBm), and those which showed a loss rate between 20% and 80%.
-That is, where we have high signal strength but still high error rate.
+To show how the Roofnet data shows very different behavior, we chose the subset of the transmitter-receiver pairs where the average RSSI was over -77 dBm at the 11-Mbps data rate (well above the measured card sensitivity of -81 dBm) and those that showed a loss rate between 20% and 80%; that is, where we have high signal strength but still high error rate.
 We have 26 such points.
-Fig. 3 plots the 5%-ile, 50%-ile (median), and 95%-ile noise levels for these points, in increasing order of the median noise level.
+Fig. 3 plots the 5th percentile, 50th percentile (median), and 95th percentile noise levels for these points, in increasing order of the median noise level.